5000, Clinical Guidelines

 • Mammograms

-• Pelvic examinations Note: Must be administered in compliance with Chapter 167A of the Health and Safety Code
+• Pelvic examinations Note: Must be administered per Chapter 167A of the Health and Safety Code

 • Cervical cancer screening

-• Screenings for chronic conditions – These may include screenings for hypertension, diabetes, and other chronic conditions, as indicated.
+• Screenings for chronic conditions – including screenings for hypertension, diabetes, and other chronic conditions as indicated.

-• Health screening – This is to determine the need for intervention and possibly a more comprehensive evaluation.
-Health screenings may include taking a personal and family health history and performing a physical examination, laboratory tests or radiological examination, and may be followed by counseling, education, referral or further testing.
+• Health screening to determine the need for intervention and possibly a more comprehensive evaluation.
+Health screenings may include taking a personal and family health history and performing a physical examination, laboratory tests or radiological examination.
+They may be followed by counseling, education, referral or further testing.
 Examples of these services include blood pressure, blood sugar and cholesterol screening.

 5. Health Education